 The Significance of HoloLens in Medical Education

 In this sense, the Microsoft HoloLens medical education most obvious application for would be to use this system to perform anatomy procedures without the need to resort to animal models or real bodies.
 HoloLens anatomy app could also be used to view a patient’s diagnostic images projected onto his or her body in real-time.
-Not only at the individual level, but entire groups of specialists could also share the experience looking for the best diagnosis.
+Not only at the individual level, but entire groups of specialists could also share the experience looking for the best diagnosis using our interactive application.

 Current real-world device experiences